Quasi-Monte Carlo methods for lattice systems: a first look: Numerical experiments

 \subsection{Harmonic Oscillator}

-For the harmonic oscillator we can apply immediately the direct sampling approach described in sections \ref{sec:Plain:Int} and \ref{sec:WUS} for calculating estimates of observables $O$ by setting
+For the harmonic oscillator we can apply immediately the direct sampling approach described in sections \ref{sec:Plain:Int} and \ref{sec:WUS} for calculating estimates of observables $O(.)$ by setting

 in \eqref{eq:WUS}.
-The matrix $A$ is a square root of $C$, the covariance matrix of the variables $x_i$, appearing in the action if it is expressed as a bi-linear form: $S=\frac{1}{2}x^T C^{-1} x$, written explicitly
+The matrix $A$ is a square root of $C$, the covariance matrix of the variables $x_i$, appearing in the action if it is expressed as a bi-linear form: $S(\vx)=\frac{1}{2}\vx^T C^{-1} \vx$, written explicitly

 Different factorizations, namely Cholesky and PCA (principle component analysis) have been tried out.
 The PCA based factorization turned out to perform better in our tests, which is the reason why we will only show results for this method.
+Note that, independently of which factorization we have chosen for $C$, for the case of the harmonic oscillator we sample directly from a Gaussian distribution and the considered observables functions $O(.)$ are just multivariate polynomials of low degree.
+Thus, the effective dimension in the superposition sense of the resulting non-constant integrand $f_1=O( A \Phi^{-1}(\vz))$ is upper bounded by the highest degree of the polynomials defining the observables $O(.)$ (this is true because the ANOVA decomposition is known to retain a \textit{minimal} representation \cite{KuoSWW10}).
+Therefore the problem has intrinsic low-effective dimension in the superposition sense, and is expected that (randomized) QMC outperforms MC in this case.
+The PCA factorization seems to achieve further improvements since it can reduce, in addition, the effective dimension in the truncation sense.
+This is usually the case for Gaussian integrands considered in mathematical finance, involving a covariance matrix with rapid decaying eigenvalues (see \cite{Glasserman},\cite{Wang_Sloan_05}).
 The PCA factorization can be explicitly obtained for circulant Toeplitz matrices and the matrix--vector products can be efficiently computed by means of the fast Fourier transform.
 Given that the covariance matrix $C$ is circulant Toeplitz, we have that $C=G\Lambda G^T$, with $G:=Re(F)+Im(F)$,

 being the Fourier matrix and $\Lambda$ the diagonal matrix of positive eigenvalues (Lemma 4 in \cite{Graham20113668}).
 Thus $A=G\Lambda^{\frac{1}{2}}$ is a factorization of $C$, and in this case one can follow a recipe for generating normals with randomized QMC based on the discrete Fourier transform and using fast Fourier transform (FFT) techniques as described in \cite{Graham20113668}: \begin{enumerate} \item Generate a randomized QMC point $\tilde{\vz}$. \item Compute $\tilde{\mathbf{y}}=\Phi^{-1}(\tilde{\vz})$. \item Compute $\tilde{\mathbf{w}}=(\sqrt{\coveval_1}\tilde{y}_{\pi^{-1}(1)}, \dots,\sqrt{\coveval_d}\tilde{y}_{\pi^{-1}(d)})$, where \\